THE BEE HIVE

 Brian Blair owned and managed four Gold's Gym fitness centers in the Tampa Bay area with fellow wrestler, Steve Keirn,which he sold in 1999 for 2.1 million.

 Brian Blair's first attempt for a seat on the county commission was against Pat Frank but he lost in the 2002 race by a narrow margin.
 In 2004, Brian ran again and was elected County Commissioner, District 6 (countywide) for Hillsborough County defeating former city councilman Bob Buckhorn.
 The race was one the closest county commission races in the history of Hillsborough County with Brian winning with 216,430 votes to Buckhorn's 214,062.
 Brian was elected county-wide in Hillsborough County FL, population over 1.3 million in 2004-2008.
-In 2008 Brian ran for re-election winning the Republican primary against Don Kruse on August 26, 2008, then lost to Hillsborough County's first openly gay candidate Kevin Beckner in the November 4, 2008 general election.
+In 2008 Brian ran for re-election winning the Republican primary against Don Kruse on August 26, 2008.
 One great concept that Brian had was of the senior zone.
 It was designed to warn other drivers and to be cautious of senior citizens exiting or entering their parking lots.
 "A senior zone slows down traffic without the need for a traffic light.
 We found that here in Florida, senior citizens prefer having traffic lights near certain entrances or exits of lots.
 The traffic lights we originally were looking at were too expensive.
 I worked with a traffic engineer and we came up with senior signs that are posted with flashing caution lights and 'reduce speed limit' written on the pavement.
 The cost of this whole project would have been the same cost of a traffic light.
 It reduced accidents a great deal and just like all citizens, the senior citizens safety is a high priority in our community" said Brian.
 The senior zone was voted number one and got picked for the most innovated project of the year in 2008.

 In the summer of 1990, Brian was present when Brutus Beefcake had a near fatal para-sailing accident.
 In fact, Brian was the person to pull Brutus out of the water after being struck in the face by the knees of a novice parasailer.